pdebuyl/euroscipy_document/general_organization.rst

 Tutorials
 ---------

-The tutorials are held on days 1 and 2 (for 2012, thursday 23rd Aug. and friday, 24th Aug.) in two rooms that can hold more at least 120 people.
+The tutorials are held on days 1 and 2 in two rooms that can hold more at least 120 people.
 The lectures require

 The tutorials consist of two parallel tracks of two days, held in two rooms